 Julian Cope Album of the Month review in Julian Cope Presents Head Heritage (May 2009)

 Miller's electric autoharp, perhaps an analog to the 13th Floor Elevators' amplified jug, adds a significant contribution to the distinctive sound of the Cold Sun tracks.
 But capturing the unique sound of the autoharp challenges Bill Sr., and, after trying and discarding several mirophone techniques, he opts for direct injection, plugging the autoharp's pickups directly into Sonobeat's custom 16-channel mixing console.

-Cold Sun is recorded over a five month period, starting in November 1970, at Sonobeat's Western Hills Drive studio in northwest Austin and finishing in March 1971 at the Sonobeat Studios on North Lamar in Austin.
+Cold Sun is recorded over a five month period, starting in November 1970 and finishing in March 1971 at Sonobeat's Western Hills Drive studio in northwest Austin.
+Final touches, including some re-recordings and vocal overdubs but primarily extensive remix sessions take place at Sonobeat's new North Lamar studio in Austin in July and August 1971.
 There are confusing titles on the various master tape boxes, possibly early titles of songs that change as the album matures – titles like Marble, Mind Aura, Light, What Season, Cycle, and Silent.
 These titles (except for Marble) don't appear as part of Bill Sr.'s final remixes on July 29, 1971, and Marble is mysteriously removed from the album's final track sequencing less than a month later.

 Rateyourmusic.com user Fantasyman, who rates Dark Shadows a/k/a Cold Sun #10 on his list A Psychedelic Revolution: Fantasyman's Top 40 Psychedelic Albums